wpilibsuite/allwpilib/README.md

 ## Structure and Organization

-The main WPILib code you're probably looking for is in WPILibJ and WPILibC.
+The main WPILib code you're probably looking for is in WPILibJ and WPILibCpp.
 Those directories are split into shared, sim, and athena.
 Athena contains the WPILib code meant to run on your roboRIO.
 Sim is WPILib code meant to run on your computer with Gazebo, and shared is code shared between the two.
 Shared code must be platform-independent, since it will be compiled with both the ARM cross-compiler and whatever desktop compiler you are using (g++, msvc, etc...).

 The Simulation directory contains extra simulation tools and libraries, such as gz_msgs and JavaGazebo.
 See sub-directories for more information.